fiskaltrust/middleware-demo/C/REST/Sign/README.md

 A zero receipt is sent to a specified url and CashBox and the response is printed.

-> _**Note:** If the http statuscod204 is returned the CashBox may not yet be activated and you'll need to send a start receipt first.
+> _**Note:** If the http statuscode 204 is returned the CashBox may not yet be activated and you'll need to send a start receipt first.
 For instructions on how to do this please consult our videos about [sending requests to the fiskaltrust.Service](https://www.youtube.com/playlist?list=PL9QFfhi6nFj94kZBTxxL3kyar2Q7yTejU)_

 This example can be used as a starting point to implement the [fiskaltrust.Interface](https://github.com/fiskaltrust/interface-doc)

-> _**Note:** The German cash transaction could not have be tested because the Service is not yet ready, but it should work like an Austrian one._
+> _**Note:** The german cash transaction is being implemented at the moment in the fiskaltrust.Service.
+Since the implementation is similar, you can use the austrian service for testing._

 # Requirements